 The parameters for a request are assembled in an ASCII string as a key value pairs with each key/value separated by the pipe character “|” and the keys are separated from the values by the colon character “:”.
 Some values, such as the Transaction details may contain special character that would cause problems in the request process.
 These values must be converted to a hexadecimal string before it is added to the request parameters.
 (See the coding examples section for details).

 Note: The following example is for a “Client Managed End User” request.
 The client is responsible for supplying the end user’s phone number and email address.
 MAC’s OTP system does not maintain or verify the end user information.
 For details of a “Registered End User” request refer to the coding examples.

+Note: This request has the Ad Pass Opt-out option set to do not send Ad.
+See the Ad Pass section for more details.

 Example of JavaScript function call